-In this part, candidates have to write a message of 25 words or more, for example a note or email.
+- This part tests candidates' ability to write short texts with a real communicative purpose. - In Part 6, candidates have to write a message of 25 words or more, for example a note or email.

-- Candidates should read the instructions carefully. - They need to identify what kind of message is required and who it is for. - > They should consider what kind of information is needed. - Candidates must respond to all three prompts. - They should write a draft of the message on rough paper before writing the final answer on their answer sheet.
+- Candidates should read the instructions carefully. - Candidates need to identify what kind of message is required and who it is for. - Candidates should consider what kind of information is needed. - Candidates must respond to all three prompts. - Candidates can write a draft of the message on rough paper before writing the final answer.